Risovača Cave: Risovača man

 It is estimated that Neanderthals populated the cave in the period of 35,000 to 50,000 years and is one of, so far five caves in the Balkans, where the Neanderthals lived.
 Gavela immediately estimated, based on the remains of the material culture, that the inhabitants were contemporaneous with the Krapina man.
 The inhabitants were estimated to be of short but sturdy stature, hunched a bit and capable of making tools from stones and animal bones: daggers, stone bradawls and stone-layered knife.
 Some of those tools, they used to fight with the animals which roamed the steppes around the cave in the finals stage of an ice age.

 Protection

 Risovača Cave has been declared a national archaeological site of great importance in 1983 and put under legal protection by the Republic of Serbia.
 The cave remains a refuge for several endangered and protected species of bats.

+The protected area covers the surrounding 13 ha, and is inhabited by 180 species of plants, 200 species of insects, 20 species of mammals, with additional amphibians and reptiles.

 Tourism

 The cave was open for tourists in 1987.
-A sculptural complex, representing a Neanderthal family around the fireplace was exhibited in the cave.
+A sculptural complex, representing a Neanderthal family around the fireplace is exhibited in the cave.
 With 24,000 visitors in 2016 it was the third most visited cave in Serbia.
+By 2023 the number of visitors reached 40,000.

+Project for the Visitation Center in front of the cave entrance was finished in October 2023.
+There will be exhibited archaeological artefactss and over 6,000 animal remains from the last ice age.